glennj/exercism-cli-fish-wrapper/README.md

 ### subcommands to feed my obsession at keeping up-to-date solutions

+* `bulk-download`
+    - bulk download all your solutions for a track.
+    - handy for those who store their solutions in a git repo.
 * `sync`
     - updates the exercise
         - this is like clicking "See what's changed" in the "This exercise has been updated..." banner,